One Year: Production

 After the Zombies disbanded in 1968, Blunstone left the music business only to return after the surprise success of "Time of the Season".
 Recorded between 1970 and 1971, One Year was co-produced by Blunstone's former Zombie colleagues Rod Argent and Chris White.
 Some of the songs had previously been recorded during the last days of the Zombies, although they were re-recorded for this album.
+The distinctive string arrangements on six of the tracks were made by Christopher Gunning.

 The album chronicled a year in Blunstone's life, during which he broke up with his then-girlfriend, actress Caroline Munro, to whom "Caroline, Goodbye" is obviously addressed.

-Critical reception
+Reception

-Reviewing the album for AllMusic, Fred Thomas gave it 5 stars out of 5, writing: "Marked by a thoughtfulness that’s always on the brink of despair, One Year is an understated masterpiece.
+Reviewing the album for AllMusic, Fred Thomas wrote: "Marked by a thoughtfulness that’s always on the brink of despair, One Year is an understated masterpiece.
 It drifts by quickly but connects immediately, capturing the same stir of conflicting feelings as remembering a time that will never happen again, or a romance you wish hadn’t ended quite so soon."
 Neil Tennant said: "It's an incredibly romantic album, which is why it's been with me such a long time."
 Thurston Moore called it "a gorgeous example of classic British pop music."
 He added: "It's very personal, very sophisticated in its sentiment."

 In 2007, The Guardian included it on the "1000 Albums to Hear Before You Die" list.